-- 1. Remove/disengage any security devices that prohibit opening the thin client. - Remove all removable media, such as USB flash drives, from the thin client. - 3.
-Turn off the thin client properly through the operating system, and then turn off any external devices.
+- 1. Remove/disengage any security devices that prohibit opening the thin client. - 2.
+Remove all removable media, such as USB flash drives, from the thin client. - 3.
+Turn off the thin client properly through the operating system, and then turn off any external devices. - Disconnect the AC power cord from the AC outlet, and disconnect any external devices. - CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
+You must disconnect the AC power cord to avoid damage to the internal components of the thin client. - Remove the stand from the thin client. - a.
+Position the thin client with the stand uppermost and locate the captive screws securing the stand to the thin client.

-- 4. Disconnect the AC power cord from the AC outlet, and disconnect any external devices. - CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-You must disconnect the AC power cord to avoid damage to the internal components of the thin client. - 5.
-Remove the stand from the thin client. - 6.
-Lay the unit flat on a stable surface with the right side up. - 7.
-Release the latch (1) on the left side of the rear I/O panel, rotate the I/O panel (2) to the right, and then lift it off the thin client.
+b.
+Loosen the captive screws to release the stand and pull the stand off the thin client.

+- 6. Lay the unit flat on a stable surface with the left side up. - 7.
+Release the latch (1) on the right side of the rear I/O panel, rotate the I/O panel (2) to the left, and then lift it off the thin client.

-- 8. Move the access panel latch (1) to the right to release the access panel. - 9.
-Slide the access panel approximately 6 mm (.24 in) toward the back of the chassis, and then lift the panel off of the thin client (2).
+8. Press the access panel latch (1) to release the access panel.

+9. Slide the access panel approximately 6 mm (.24 in) toward the front of the chassis, and then lift the panel off of the thin client (2).